 Score/net score from the 18th hole

 When Tiebreakers are required for net scores, handicap strokes are applied based the fraction of holes being considered.
 In match play, handicap strokes are applied based on scorecard handicap allocations for both stroke play and match play events.

 Our Player of the Year contest ends with a playoff round among the top eight point earners.
 In the case of ties for eighth place, the top point earners and all players tying for eighth place will compete in the final playoff round.
-Any ties for any position after the final playoff round will be dealt with by combining and splitting prize money.
+After the final round, ties for final cumulative positions, other than first place, will be dealt with by combining and splitting prize money.
 In the case of a final cumulative standings tie for 1st place, there will be a 3-hole playoff.
 If there is still a tie after three holes, there will be sudden death until there’s a winner.

 List of Sterling Farms Major and Mini-Major Events.